Introduction:

 Increased collaboration is another key advantage of Salesforce dashboards, as they can be shared among teams to promote transparency and foster a data-driven culture within the organization.
 Encouraging discussions and cross-functional collaboration can lead to more effective problem-solving and innovation, resulting in better business outcomes.

 Log in to your Salesforce account and navigate to the 'Dashboards' tab.
-Click on the 'New Dashboard' button to start creating your custom dashboard.
+If you don't have an account, you can create one for free without credit card info.
+Salesforce offers multiple options, with its Enterprise edition being the most popular.
+Once logged in, click on the 'New Dashboard' button to start creating your custom new dashboard.

 Salesforce offers a variety of dashboard layouts to suit your needs.
 Select the one that best fits the data and metrics you want to display.